 Agency innovations can also further well-established policies in favor of broadening access by groups that have historically faced barriers to participating effectively in rulemaking.
-In 2000, President Clinton issued Executive Order 13166 in an effort "to improve access to ... programs and activities for persons who, as a result of national origin, are limited in their English proficiency."
-The Office of Management and Budget's policy on agency websites reminds agencies that they are "required to provide appropriate access for people with limited English proficiency."
-Similarly, until high-speed access is pervasive across all strata of society, any agency that makes full public access and participation a priority should explore low bandwidth options, while also remembering that some members of the public do not have Internet access at all.
-In addition, continued vigilance is needed to ensure that agency websites and other electronic media will be as accessible to individuals with disabilities as they are to other users.
+In 2000, President Clinton issued Executive Order 13166 in an effort "to improve access to ... programs and activities for persons who, as a result of national origin, are limited in their English proficiency."2 The Office of Management and Budget's policy on agency websites reminds agencies that they are "required to provide appropriate access for people with limited English proficiency."3 Similarly, until high-speed access is pervasive across all strata of society, any agency that makes full public access and participation a priority should explore low bandwidth options.
+In addition, continued vigilance is needed to ensure that agency websites and other electronic media will be as accessible to disabled individuals as they are to other users.
 This accessibility may grow even more challenging in the wake of new techniques for organizing a large volume of information on a website.